funnel-io/lalr/README.md

 ## Features

 - Is able to listen to your source code and react to changes.
-Is also to compile your code.
+Is also able to compile your code when that happens.
 - Starts a web server at 127.0.0.1:8080 and will through various adapters run your code and return it the HTTP client.

 Language support: